 Normal Maps must have an RGB value in them.

-You can switch between using a Bump or Normal map via the Type drop down option.
+You can switch between using a Bump, Normal, and Displacement map via the Type drop down option.

-Select the Intensity (Bum) or Amount (Normal) of the effect, using the respectively named slider.
-Negative values for Bump Maps. will invert the effect, causing dark areas to stick out and bright areas to be pushed in.
+Select the Intensity (Bump and Displacement) or Amount (Normal) of the effect, using the respectively named slider.
+Negative values for bump maps. will invert the effect, causing dark areas to stick out and bright areas to be pushed in.

 The Bump Map settings options